NicolasAdler/UniversityOfMiamiConcertHallIRs/README.md

 You can also re-create the IRs in the IR folder but with different windowing if you would like to try something different to the way I windowed the IRs in the 'IRs' folders.

+The last folder is titled 'FullAcousticData' it contains a text file with all the acoustic data that was gathered for my masters thesis, it include halls that were in the Reverbdata set:

+Alarcão, Diogo, António Couto Pinto, Gabriela Marramaque, and Francisco Mendonça.
+"REVERBDATA–A RIR DATABASE OF PORTUGUESE ARCHITECTONIC SPACES."

+This dataset contains 12 large historical spaces in Portugal.
+The Acosutic features in the text file include:

+- Speech Transmission Index
+- Volume
+- Seat Capacity
+- Acousstic Density
+- RT data from 125Hz to 8000 Hz

 ## Use Cases

 - Research in Acoustics